NextSDS Logo

 Inhalation

 Move exposed person to fresh air.
 Keep person warm and at rest.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
+It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 Get medical attention.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Skin contact